aeris170/thanos.jar/README.md

 ## Usage

-- Run the file, press snap fingers.
+- Put the file to the directory you want to snap fingers in, run the file, press snap fingers.

 ## Technical Details